 Minnesota Statutes 118A.02 and 118A.04 authorize the District to deposit its cash and to invest in certificates of deposit in financial institutions designated by the Board of Supervisors.
-At December 31, 2009, the District's deposits totaled \$ 127,508.32, all of which were cash deposits.
+At December 31, 2014 the District's deposits totaled \$137,040.78 of which \$84,182.88 were cash deposits and \$52,857.90 was invested in certificates of deposit.
 Minnesota Statutes require that all District deposits be covered by insurance, surety bond, or collateral.
-At December 31, 2009, all the District's deposits were covered by insurance or collateralized with securities held by the District or it's agent in the District's name.
+At December 31, 2014, all the District's deposits were covered by insurance or collateralized with securities held by the District or its agent in the District's name.